-- Played straight with most female human characters from the Disney Animated Canon films, but subverted with Snow White, Cinderella, and Tiana, who all sport bobbed hair (most likely because the first two were both given hairstyles corresponing to the decades their respective films were released in, and the third to match the time period her film takes place in), as well as Mulan and Rapunzel, who both start out with long hair, but inevitably have their hair cut short.
+- Played straight with most female human characters from the Disney Animated Canon films, but subverted with Snow White and Tiana, who sport bobbed hair (most likely because the first one was given hairstyles corresponing to the decades the film was released in, and the second to match the time period her film takes place in), as well as Mulan and Rapunzel, who both start out with long hair, but inevitably have their hair cut short.

 Films — Live-Action